TrueJacobG/currency-hub/README.md

 #### Future improvements / fixes:
 - Redis: for caching currency codes, currency rates etc.
-- Docker + Jenkins: for CI/CD and testing
+- Jenkins: for CI/CD and testing
 - Frontend fixes: lack of the major error handlings, lack of animation, probably add [TamaGUI][tamagui] for visual improvements
 - Security: token validations and in the futre use fe. google oauth service
 - Maybe try to deploy on AWS + Expo